scale logo

 In the main leaderboard, we report the aggregated instruction-following scores, averaging the “prompt adherence” and “relevance” fields.
 We consider a response as following the instructions if it “answers what the prompt requests without violating explicit constraints while not adding irrelevant content”.

 In this appendix, we also report the alternative ranking if we only consider the “prompt adherence” abilities without considering “relevance”.
-“Adherence” here is defined as the annotator answering yes to both “Prompt Adherence - Prompt Request Coverage” and “Prompt Adherence - Constraints”.
-In another word, in this version, we do not penalize the model for adding irrelevant content to what the prompt is asking.
+“Adherence” here is defined as the annotator answering yes to both “Prompt Adherence Main Request Fulfillment” and “Prompt Adherence - Constraint Fulfillment”.
+In other words, in this version, we do not penalize the model for adding irrelevant content to what the prompt is asking.

 CONSTRAINTS CRITERIA